Fubini–Study metric: Using homogeneous coordinates

 where the $\partial, \bar\partial$ are the Dolbeault operators.

 The pullback of this is clearly independent of the choice of holomorphic section.
 The quantity log|Z|2 is the Kähler potential (sometimes called the Kähler scalar) of CPn.

 In bra-ket coordinate notation

 In quantum mechanics, the Fubini–Study metric is also known as the Bures metric.
 However, the Bures metric is typically defined in the notation of mixed states, whereas the exposition below is written in terms of a pure state.
-The real part of the metric is (four times) the Fisher information metric.
+The real part of the metric is (a quarter of) the Fisher information metric.